Albert Roussel: Biography

 During World War I, Roussel served as an ambulance driver on the Western Front.
 Following the war, he bought a summer house in Normandy and devoted most of his time there to composition.

 Starting in 1923, another of Roussel's students was Bohuslav Martinů, who dedicated his Serenade for Chamber Orchestra (1930) to Roussel.
+French composer and musicologist Yvonne Rokseth also studied with Roussel.